juhameskanen/abstract/README.md

-# The Abstract Universe Project (pronounced Dee-Psit Theory)
+# The Abstract Universe Project (AUP)

 ## The Goal

-The **$D-\psi-G$ Trinity** is an ongoing research and simulation framework exploring the deep nature of reality.
+This is an ongoing research and simulation framework exploring the deep nature of reality.
 It develops a formal theory of everything (ToE) - a theory in which physical universe emerges without pre-assumed laws.
 The project encompasses both rigorous mathematical exposition and computational simulations that illustrate and validate key theoretical claims.

 ## The Movie Analogy: A Physics of Information